raspberrypilearning/astropi-iss-speed/en/step_4.md

 --- task ---

-Delete your call to `print(get_time_difference('photo_07464.jpg', 'photo_07465.jpg')` on line 22.
+Delete your call to `print(get_time_difference('photo_07464.jpg', 'photo_07465.jpg'))` on line 22.

 --- /task ---

 --- task ---

-To process images they need to be converted to OpenCV objects, so add a function that takes the two images as arguments and then returns those objects.
+Images need to be converted to OpenCV objects so they can be processed, so add a function that takes the two images as arguments and then returns those objects.

 --- code ---
 ---